 Gloria B. Solomon is an experienced litigator whose practice focuses on white collar criminal defense, government investigations and complex civil litigation.
-She has represented clients in matters involving allegations of bribery and public corruption, the Foreign Corrupt Practices Act, the False Claims Act, criminal antitrust violations, government contracts fraud and mortgage fraud.
+She has represented clients in matters involving alleged bribery and public corruption, the Foreign Corrupt Practices Act, the False Claims Act, the Foreign Agents Registration Act, criminal antitrust violations, government contracts fraud, and mortgage fraud.
 She has also represented corporations, partnerships and individuals in actions involving business and real estate transactions, professional liability claims, civil antitrust claims, partnership disputes, commercial contract disputes and business torts.
 In addition, she is the firm’s managing member.

 Ms. Solomon earned her B.A., summa cum laude, in 1978 from Tufts University, where she was elected to Phi Beta Kappa, and her J.D., cum laude, in 1981 from Harvard Law School.
 Ms. Solomon is admitted to the District of Columbia and Maryland bars, and to the bars of a number of federal courts, including the U.S. District Courts for the District of Columbia and Maryland, the U.S. Courts of Appeals for the D.C.
 Circuit and the Fourth Circuit, and the United States Supreme Court.

 Ms. Solomon is recognized as AV Preeminent by Martindale Hubbell.
-She is listed in Best Lawyers in America for Commercial Litigation from 2013 through the present, and in the most recent Washingtonian Top Lawyers for White Collar Criminal Defense.
-She is a member of the ABA, the NACDL and the Women's White Collar Defense Association, and is a fellow of the Litigation Counsel of America.
+She is listed in Best Lawyers in America for Commercial Litigation and in Washington D.C.
+“Super Lawyers” for White Collar Criminal Defense.
+She is a member of the ABA, the NACDL, and the Women’s White Collar Defense Association, and is a Life Fellow of the American Bar Foundation.
 Ms. Solomon is on the adjunct faculty at American University’s Washington College of Law, where she teaches legal writing.

 - Representation of individuals in investigations by Special Counsel Mueller and by Senate and House Intelligence Committees.